Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

-Since the only unknown in the reward $R(v,b)$ in \eqref{eq.expected_reward} is $G(b)=\bP(m_t\le b)$, we may reduce the reward estimation problem to the estimation of $G$, or equivalently the complementary CDF (CCDF) $\bar{G}(b) = \bP(m_t>b)$.
-We do so via interval splitting: for $b<b'$, we write
+Since the only unknown part in the reward $R(v,b)$ in \eqref{eq.expected_reward} is $G(b)=\bP(m_t\le b)$, we may reduce the reward estimation problem to the estimation of $G$, or equivalently the complementary CDF (CCDF) $\bar{G}(b) = \bP(m_t>b)$.
+For $b<b'$, we write:

-Now comes the crucial insight in leveraging this probability decomposition in \eqref{eq.prob_decomposition}.
-On one hand, since $b'>b$, the second quantity $\bP(m_t>b')$ can be estimated within more precision, as more observations are available for $b'$ than $b$.
-On the other hand, although the number of samples for estimating $\bP(b<m_t\le b')$ is the same as that for estimating $\bar{G}(b)$ in the MSE policy, the target probability to be estimated becomes smaller: $ \bP(b<m_t\le b') \le \bP(m_t>b)$.

-How does a smaller target probability help?
-It helps because the estimation error is smaller using the same number of samples (compared to a larger target probability).
-The intuition can best be obtained from the example of coin-tossing.
-If a coin has a small bias $p$, then after tossing it $n$ times, the empirical mean estimate would deviate from the true bias by $O(\sqrt{p/n})$ on expectation, since the variance of the empirical mean estimator is $p/n$.
-Consequently, all else equal, the smaller the bias, the easier it is to obtain an accurate estimate.
-This observation, when properly applied in our current setting, leads to the fact that the smaller $\bP(b<m_t\le b')$ can be estimated accurately even if not enough samples are available.
-As such, the decomposition \eqref{eq.prob_decomposition} motivates us to estimate these probabilities separately to achieve better accuracy: the second quantity corresponds to the correlation in the rewards where information from more samples is provided, and the first quantity has a smaller magnitude and therefore enjoys a smaller estimation error as well.
+Now is the crucial insight in leveraging this probability decomposition in \eqref{eq.prob_decomposition}.
+On one hand, since $b'>b$, the second quantity $\bP(m_t>b')$ can be estimated within more precision, as more observations are available for $b'$ than $b$ due to the one-sided feedback.
+On the other hand, although the number of samples for estimating $\bP(b<m_t\le b')$ is the same as that for estimating $\bar{G}(b)$, the target probability to be estimated becomes smaller: $ \bP(b<m_t\le b') \le \bP(m_t>b)$.
+Here a smaller target probability helps because of the dispersion of the Binomial distribution: if we toss a coin $n$ times with head probability $p$, the empirical mean estimate will deviate from the truth by at most $O(\sqrt{p/n})$ in expectation.
+Consequently, all el the smaller the true probability $p$ is, the easier it is to obtain an accurate estimate.
+This indicates that the smaller $\bP(b<m_t\le b')$ can be estimated accurately even if the sample size is smaller.
+As such, the decomposition \eqref{eq.prob_decomposition} motivates us to estimate these probabilities separately to achieve a better accuracy: the second quantity $\bP(m_t> b')$ corresponds to the correlation in the rewards where a larger sample size for a larger bid is provided, and the first quantity $\bP(b<m_t\le b')$ has a smaller magnitude and therefore enjoys a smaller estimation error as well.